rschwabco/aserto-demo/Tutorial.md

 At the core of Aserto’s authorization model is an authorization policy, which we refer to simply as a Policy.
 Policies are authored in a textual language called Rego, defined as part of the Open Policy Agent (OPA) project in the Cloud Native Computing Foundation.
 Policies are treated just like application code or infrastructure-as-code - they are stored and versioned in a git repository.
 We’re going to define and see the policy in action later in this tutorial.

-When you’ve completed this tutorial you would have learned how to:
+When you’ve completed this tutorial you'll have learned how to:

 1. Create a React application with authentication using Auth0
 2. Set up a simple Express.js application with Auth0 authentication middleware and define a protected route